JAForbes/launcher/readme.md

 #### Contributing

-THis was only a proof of concept.
+This was only a proof of concept.
 It works!
 But if you want an actual frontend for your emulators I suggest checking out retroarch.
 If you feel like iterating on this idea further, then contributions are certainly welcome!